citp/privacy-policy-historical/c/ca/cap/capitalnews9.com.md

-> *The following text is extracted and transformed from the capitalnews9.com privacy policy that was archived on 2013-06-05.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130605185339id_/http%3A//capitalregion.ynn.com/content/contact_us/privacy_policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the capitalnews9.com privacy policy that was archived on 2015-12-08.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20151208094344id_/http%3A//www.twcnews.com/nys/rochester/about-us/2015/01/21/privacy-policy.html) for the most accurate reproduction.*

-# Privacy Policy - Albany/Schenectady/Troy - Albany
+# Privacy Policy

-**Welcome to Time Warner Cable's YNN.com Privacy Policy**

-The information Time Warner Cable collects about you at [YNN.com](http://www.ynn.com/) and its sub domains (the "Site") is used to administer the Site and to provide information to visitors about the Site's various services and tools, and to provide general news, information and entertainment.
+The information Time Warner Cable collects about you at this site and its sub domains (the "Site") is used to administer the Site and to provide information to visitors about the Site's various services and tools, and to provide general news, information and entertainment.
 Time Warner Cable, together with Road Runner and Time Warner Cable-affiliated cable operators, are collectively referred to in this Privacy Policy as "we," "us," "our" or other similar pronouns, or "Time Warner Cable."

 **What Does This Privacy Policy Cover?**

 This Privacy Policy (the "Privacy Policy") applies to your use of the Site.
 This Privacy Policy does not govern Time Warner Cable's treatment of information it collects and receives about you other than through the Site, for example in connection with any other services provided to you by Time Warner Cable.
 A privacy notice relating to some of the other services Time Warner Cable provides is located at [help.twcable.com/html/policies.html](http://help.twcable.com/html/policies.html)

 This Privacy Policy covers how Time Warner Cable treats information that Time Warner Cable collects and receives about you via the Site, including the personally identifiable information we collect through the various features, services, and software that we use to provide the Site to you.
 Some of these offerings are provided by third parties who may provide you with additional information and choices about your privacy.
 If you choose to take advantage of these offerings, you should read the privacy policies of such third parties.

 **How Does Time Warner Cable Collect and Use Information About You?**

 Absent your consent or request, Time Warner Cable does not divulge personally identifiable information to third parties for their marketing or advertising purposes.